Monday, 24 April 2023

 These words were spoken by the then Princess Elizabeth (who later became Queen Elizabeth II) on the occasion of her 21st birthday.

-It would be hard pressed to hear any president of any republic legitimately make a similar pledge because this might be indicative of his ambition to rule for life, such a notion which is normal and expected of a monarch would be alarming for a president since it would go against the very idea of what a president is meant to be which is a temporary guardian of the highest office of the state.
+It would be hard-pressed to hear any president of any republic legitimately make a similar pledge because this might be indicative of his ambition to rule for life, such a notion which is normal and expected of a monarch would be alarming for a president since it would go against the very idea of what a president is meant to be which is a temporary guardian of the highest office of the state.
 Indeed, during the Trump years, some in the US media who were hostile to him kept referring to him as the “occupant of the White House”.
-In a way they were correct, but this is not limited to Trump but is fact applicable to all US presidents ever since George Washington and that is exactly the point of what a president is supposed to be.
+In a way they were correct, but this is not limited to Trump but is in fact applicable to all US presidents ever since George Washington and that is exactly the point of what a president is supposed to be.

-But in addition to this even in cases where republics are more democratic, the element of dishonesty remains.
+But in addition to this even in cases where republics are democratic, the element of dishonesty remains.
 This is more so in parliamentary republic than a presidential one.
-In a presidential republic, the president is truly a representative of the people as he is elected by the people and whoever wins the overall national vote wins the election (an exception to this is the US where the election is determine by not by national vote but by state vote and thus the candidate that wins the most states also wins the most electoral college votes).
+In a presidential republic, the president is truly a representative of the people as he is elected by the people and whoever wins the overall national popular vote wins the election (an exception to this is the US where the election is determine by not by national vote but by state vote and thus the candidate that wins the most states also wins the most electoral college votes).

 I for one am not necessarily here to argue for a presidential type system as that too comes with a host of political problems least of all is gridlock as is exemplified by government shutdowns in the US when the White House and Capitol Hill are controlled by opposing parties.
 The parliamentary system serves us quite well but such a system is not going to allow a directly elected president.
-Nor will I ever advocate for one, I am after all, a deeply devout monarchist, one who would have sided with George III in the American Revolution, supported the Shah in Iran’s 1979 revolution or backed Emperor Selassie against the Derg regime.
+Nor will I ever advocate for one, I am after all, a deeply devout monarchist, one who would have sided with King George III in the American Revolution, supported Shah Mohammed Reza in Iran’s 1979 revolution or backed Emperor Selassie against the Derg regime.
 My point is this, the very nature of the presidential office in of parliamentary republic is dishonest because it claims a legitimacy that it does not truly possess.
 Why is monarchy not the same?
-Simple…monarchy does NOT claim to have democratic legitimacy in and of itself, the primary exercisers of royal authority (King and G0vernor-General) are not elected, this is known and accepted by all as simply part and parcel of a monarchical system.
+Simple…monarchy does NOT claim to have democratic legitimacy , the primary exercisers of royal authority (King and G0vernor-General) are not elected, this is known and accepted by all as simply part and parcel of a monarchical system.
 But what the Crown does do is provide a framework for elected officials to function in the various officers under our constitutional arrangement.
-As the late Queen once puts it “My Job is not to govern, but to ensure that there is a government”.
+As our late Queen once stated “My Job is not to govern, but to ensure that there is a government”.
 This is a far more honest setup than one in which an unelected president is masking as an elected one simply by virtue of their title.

 This is important as too often the concept of republicanism has often been conflated with what it means to be a democracy.
 This comes mainly from an influx of an Americanized culture which makes the two somewhat indistinguishable regardless of what Democrats and Republicans will tell you.
-But in truth democracy refers to above all else right of the people to participate in determining their own development and future.
+But in truth democracy refers to above all else, the right of the people to participate in determining their own development and future.
 Yet it should be noted neither of the two classical forms of government is by nature linked with democracy.
 Democracy as well as autocracy can exists with or without a monarch.
 This argument applies not only to democracy but overall development.
 Last year, The PM told the Prince of Wales (then Duke of Cambridge) that Jamaica would be moving on from the monarchy and become a developed country.
 This conflation was celebrated by those not paying attention as often republicans love using the monarchy as a scapegoat for why Jamaica is not a first world country.
 But objectively speaking there is nothing in having a King that would indicate a lack of development.
 If anyone is holding us back, it is not King Charles or the late Queen Elizabeth but our own corrupt politicians.
 The last thing we need is but another politician added to the mix.
 The Spectator in 1997 puts it this way “The monarchy is a political referee, not a political player, and there is a lot of sense in having a referee different from the players.
 It lessens the danger that the referee might try to start playing.”

 Stay Tuned for Part two